deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 and it does not expose IP addresses in the user interface or to webxdc apps.
-Iroh relay servers do not see all the IP addresses that user devices advertise to each other (for example relays don't see peer's WLAN addresses), and they also do not store any IP addresses involved in facilitating a P2P connection.
+Iroh relay servers do not see all the IP addresses that user devices advertise to each other (for example relays don't see peer's WLAN addresses), and relays also do not store any IP addresses when facilitating a P2P connection.

-However, your chat partners may learn about your IP address if they deploy some network monitoring tool or use a modified version of Delta Chat.
+However, chat partners may learn about your IP address if they deploy some network monitoring tool or use a modified version of Delta Chat.
-If using webxdc apps with a potentially hostile chat partner is a concern for you you may disable the "webxdc realtime" setting in "advanced settings".
-Delta Chat will then never attempt any Peer-to-Peer connection with anyone.
+If using webxdc apps with a potentially hostile chat partner is a concern for you you may disable the "webxdc realtime" setting in "advanced settings" to be sure that Delta Chat will never attempt any Peer-to-Peer connection with anyone.
-This is similar to how you can opt into "protect your IP address" in Signal or Whatsapp which by default establish Peer-to-Peer connections for calls between users, as well.
+Don't forget to then also be careful when clicking on any HTTPS-link in a chat as a hostile sender could use it to extract your IP-address as well.

 ## Specifications, protocols and the freedom to exit